spec-framework/documentation/output/book.md

-####4\.2\.1\.
-Example
+###4\.3\.
+Example: Prototyping a UI

-Thanks to the *Spec* capability to dynamically instantiate widgets, it is also possible to prototype an user interface\.From within any workspace a new user interface can be easily defined\.
+Thanks to the capability of *Spec* to dynamically instantiate widgets, it is also possible to prototype a user interface from within any workspace\.

 The example [4\.4](#ex_prototyping) shows how to easily and quickly design a popup window asking for an input\.